 Hepatitis A, B, and C are viral infections that together affect an estimated 5% to 6% of Americans.
 Most people with hepatitis B or hepatitis C lead normal healthy lives.
-However, some people infected with hepatitis develop serious liver disease that severely affects their quality of life.
-This could mean the inability to work and the inability to support themselves and their loved ones.
+However, some people infected with hepatitis develop serious liver disease that severely affects their quality of life, including an inability to work.

-If you are unable to work due to your hepatitis B or hepatitis C, you may be able to work with Binder & Binder® to file a successful hepatitis disability claim for early payment of monthly Social Security Disability (SSD) benefits or insurance through the Social Security Administration (SSA).
+If you are unable to work due to your hepatitis B or hepatitis C, you may be able to work with Binder & Binder® to file a successful hepatitis disability claim for early payment of monthly Social Security Disability (SSD) benefits.

 Your Medical Record

 If the SSA approves you for disability benefits, it does so by reviewing the information found in your medical record.
 For this reason, it is important that your medical records thoroughly document your condition and/or disability.
 Hepatitis can often present subjective symptoms, so physicians and other treating health professionals are frequently asked by the SSA to submit reports about your impairment.
 Medical reports for your hepatitis disability claim should include:

 - Laboratory findings

 - A statement from your doctor providing an opinion about your ability to perform work-related activities, such as sitting, standing, walking, carrying, lifting, handling objects, etc.